The following members make up the CSI Compressco Board of Directors.

 Chairman of the Board

-Stuart M. Brightman has served as chairman of the board of our general partner since May 6, 2014, and as a director of our general partner since October 31, 2008.
-Mr. Brightman has served as TETRA Technologies’ president and chief executive officer since May 2009, at which time he also was elected as a member of TETRA’s board of directors.
-Mr. Brightman also serves as a director of C&J Energy Services, Inc., successor to C&J Energy Services Ltd. since January 2017.
+Stuart M. Brightman has served as a director of our general partner's Board since October 31, 2008, and as Chairman of its Board since May 2014.
+He also served as President of our general partner during an interim period from August 2017 until November 2017.
+Mr. Brightman has served as TETRA’s chief executive officer and a member of its board of directors since May 2009 and served as TETRA’s president from May 2009 until February 2018.
 He served as TETRA’s executive vice president and chief operating officer from April 2005 through May 2009.
 From April 2004 to April 2005, Mr. Brightman was self-employed.
 Mr. Brightman served as president of the Dresser Flow Control division of Dresser, Inc. from April 2002 until April 2004.
-Dresser Flow Control ̶ which manufactures and sells valves, actuators and other equipment, and provides related technology and services for the oil and gas industry ̶ had revenues in excess of $400 million in 2004.
 From November 1998 to April 2002, Mr. Brightman was president of the Americas Operation of the Dresser Valve Division of Dresser, Inc. He served in other capacities during the earlier portion of his career with Dresser, from 1993 to 1998.
 From 1982 to 1993, Mr. Brightman served in several financial and operational positions with Cameron Iron Works and its successor, Cooper Oil Tools.
-Mr. Brightman received his B.S. degree from the University of Pennsylvania and his MBA degree from the Wharton School of Business.
+Mr. Brightman currently serves on the board of directors and as a member of the compensation and nominating and governance committees of C&J Services, Inc., a public company subject to the reporting requirements of the Exchange Act.
+Mr. Brightman received his B.S. degree from the University of Pennsylvania and his Master of Business Administration degree from the Wharton School of Business.

 President and Director